kallaway/100-days-of-code/log.md

 ### Day 13: 22 December, 2020

-**Today's Progress**: Going through Gatsby tutorial by CodeAddict on youtube
+**Today's Progress**: Going through Gatsby tutorial by CodeAddict on youtube.
+Started a new project called Smooth Brew Coffe Shop, learning how to create an e-commerce website using Gatsby.

-**Thoughts:** Deployed portfolio on firebase, might look into deploying to AWS free
+**Thoughts:** Deployed portfolio on firebase, might look into deploying to AWS free.